openhab/openhab-docs/developers/guidelines.md

 - Code MUST not show any warnings.
   Warnings that cannot be circumvented should be suppressed by using the `@SuppressWarnings` annotation.
-- Your classes are generally organised within an internal package
+- Your classes are generally organized within an internal package

 ```java
 org.openhab.binding.coolbinding.internal